8 Aug 2022

 Finally, the liability of a guarantor under a guarantee is ‘co-extensive’.
-In the context of a loan, this means the liability of a guarantor under a guarantee can be no greater than the liability of the borrower in its contract with the lender.
+In the context of a loan, this means the liability of a guarantor under a guarantee can be no greater than the liability of the borrower in his contract with the lender.

 Guarantees confer three rights of significance on guarantors.
 These rights include:

 If a guarantor makes payment to the beneficiary on behalf of the principal according to the terms of the guarantee, the guarantor has a right to be indemnified by the borrower.